Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Acknowledgments

 \section{Acknowledgments}

-We want to thank Dr. Matthew T.~Harrison in the Division of Applied Mathematics at Brown University for useful comments and suggestions on previous versions of the manuscript.
+We are grateful to the Editor, Associate Editor, and three Referees of the \textit{Journal of the American Statistical Association} for their thorough review of our article and the insightful suggestions that have tremendously improved its quality.
+We want to thank Dr. Matthew T.~Harrison from the Division of Applied Mathematics at Brown University for useful comments and suggestions.
+KM wants to thank Mattie Ji from the Department of Mathematics at Brown University for her insightful comments.
 LC would like to acknowledge the support of a David \& Lucile Packard Fellowship for Science and Engineering.
+Research reported in this publication was partially supported by the National Institute On Aging of the National Institutes of Health under Award Number R01AG075511.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.